Teen Video Challenge 2015

 - Be appropriate for viewing by audiences of all ages.

-- Include closed captioning for accessibility.
+- Use YouTube’s closed captioning feature to include closed captions for accessibility.

 Video will be judged on the following criteria:

 - Message clarity and relevance